Which character animation course is best for you? Here's an in-depth guide to character courses at School of Motion.

 Have you been putting off learning how to animate characters in After Effects?
 Look no further!
 Character Animation Bootcamp is our introductory course to animating characters.

 Morgan Williams will be teaching you everything you need to know to get started.
 The course covers everything including pose-to-pose, walk cycles, tweening, and the ability to create an action-adventure scene.
-The best part is that no experience animating characters is needed.
+The best part is you don't need any experience to get started.

 We use common, everyday tools to teach you the basic skills of character animation.
-Character Animation Bootcamp is the ideal course for motion designers that need a solid foundation in character animation.
+Character Animation Bootcamp is the ideal course for motion designers that need a solid foundation in bringing characters to life.

 Who should take Character Animation Bootcamp?